-HELD: Pursuant to Art 15 of the ’35 Constitution, SC held that there is nothing in this provision to indicate that the election therein referred to is a special, not a general election.
+II.
+Yes.
+There is no prohibition to the effect that a plebiscite must only be held on a special election.
+SC held that there is nothing in this provision of the Constitution to indicate that the election therein referred to is a special, not a general election.
 The circumstance that the previous amendment to the Constitution had been submitted to the people for ratification in special elections merely shows that Congress deemed it best to do so under the circumstances then obtaining.
 It does not negate its authority to submit proposed amendments for ratification in general elections.